-You can buy discounted tickets for the Aqua Luna cruise online at Klook Travel here.
+Click here to buy discounted tickets for the Aqua Luna cruises.

-On day two, you are going to head up The Peak to enjoy the best views in Hong Kong, then explore the city using all kinds of fun public transport.
+On day two of our Hong Kong travel guide, you are going to head up The Peak to enjoy the best views in Hong Kong, then explore the city using all kinds of fun public transport.

 Morning – The Peak Hong Kong

-Once at the top, there is plenty to keep the kids occupied.
-There’s the Trick Eye Museum and Madame Tussauds, plus a playground all located within the Peak Galleria.
+Once at the top, there is plenty to keep you occupied.
+There’s the Trick Eye Museum and Madam Tussauds, plus a playground all located within the Peak Galleria.
 Another (nicer) playground is a short walk up a steep hill at Mount Austin Park.

 Lunchtime – Dim Sum at City Hall

-Find more suggestions for the Best Restaurants in Hong Kong for Dim Sum here.
+Click here for more suggestions for the Best Restaurants in Hong Kong for Dim Sum.